How to Drink Pu’er Tea? The Proper Way of Drinking Pu’er Tea

 Step 6: Infuse and Taste the Aroma

 Any off-flavors indicate a problem.
-Common off-flavors include smoke (from using wood fires during processing), burnt (from overheating), -roasted (from pan-drying instead of sun-drying), oven-dried (from oven-drying instead of sun-drying), (from wilting the fresh leaves), damp (from rain during processing), and mold (from poor storage).
+Common off-flavors include smoke (from using wood fires during processing), burnt (from overheating), wok-roasted (from pan-drying instead of sun-drying), oven-dried (from oven-drying instead of sun-drying), (from wilting the fresh leaves), damp (from rain during processing), and mold (from poor storage).

-Mature aromas progress from fresh (unfermented new tea) → floral (lightly oxidized) → fruity (well-oxidized) → -like (after some fermentation time) → resinous (from leaves of well-protected trees with fewer harvests, after some fermentation time) → aged (aroma of aromatic alcohols produced after long-term fermentation) → camphor (a unique, subtle camphor scent, only present after long-term natural fermentation) → medicinal (a special aroma of aromatic alcohols produced after long-term fermentation, not found in all aged teas).
+Mature aromas progress from fresh (unfermented new tea) → floral (lightly oxidized) → fruity (well-oxidized) → honey-like (after some fermentation time) → resinous (from leaves of well-protected trees with fewer harvests, after some fermentation time) → aged (aroma of aromatic alcohols produced after long-term fermentation) → camphor (a unique, subtle camphor scent, only present after long-term natural fermentation) → medicinal (a special aroma of aromatic alcohols produced after long-term fermentation, not found in all aged teas).

 The complexity of the aroma progresses from simple → complex: simple (one-dimensional aroma) → rich (multiple aromas) → layered (different aromas emerge as the tea cools down) → evolving (different aromas emerge in different infusions).